 I recommend designating a Kong-stuffing day once or twice per week.
 I keep four or five Kongs and other freezable, stuffable toys around so that I can make a big bowl of Kong filling once a week.
 Freeze the Kong for longer-lasting use.

-You won’t see amounts listed in the article below because every Kong size will need different amounts.
+You won’t see the amounts listed in the article below because every Kong size will need different amounts.
 Your Shih Tzu puppy’s Kong will not need nearly as much filling as a Great Dane’s Kong!

 These recipes aren’t limited to Kongs, either.
 You can put these mixtures into any of the freezable puzzle toys listed here.